BrerDawg/ti_lpc/README.md

-You can use a (antique) program called: QBoxPro (with DosBox running Windows 3.11) to create a tms5220 lpc compatible a binary file from a wave file.
+You can use an (antique) program called: QBoxPro (with DosBox running Windows 3.11) to create a tms5220 lpc compatible binary file from a wave file.
 For an excellent guide, refer: http://furrtek.free.fr/index.php?a=speakandspell&ss=9&i=2

 Select a binary file to play using 'B.File' button.
 ##### For command line version: